datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

     # Create a time series raster stack
     NDVI_HARV_stack <- stack(all_HARV_NDVI)

+    #apply scale factor
+    NDVI_HARV_stack <- NDVI_HARV_stack/10000

 #Calculate Average NDVI
-Our output goal is a data frame that contains a single, mean NDVI value for each raster in our time series.
-This represents the mean or average NDVI value for the area on a given day.
+Our goal in this lesson, is to create a `data.frame` that contains a single, mean NDVI value for each raster in our time series.
+This value represents the mean NDVI value for this area on a given day.

 We can calculate the mean for each raster using the `cellStats` function.
-This produces a numeric array of values.
-However, we want a `data.frame` so we can convert from the array to a data frame with `as.data.frame()`.
+The `cellStats` function produces a numeric array of values.
+We can then convert our array format output to a data.frame using `as.data.frame()`.

     #calculate mean NDVI for each raster